 Helen Lee Bouygues

 Emotions can be one of the most serious barriers to critical thinking.
-When people are engaged in emotional reasoning, they get easily seduced by weak logic, engage in ad hominem attacks, or plainly ignore evidence contrary to their point of view.
+When people are engaged in emotional reasoning, they often fall for weak logic, engage in ad hominem attacks, or plainly ignore evidence contrary to their point of view.

 Lately, there’s been ample evidence of this kind of emotional reasoning online, including people at the top of their professions in politics, business, and elsewhere.
 Harvard law professor Laurence Tribe recently retweeted a manufactured “news” story about Trump and Haiti.
 Or take Elon Musk.
 His Twitter gaffes include one tweet that cost him and his company $40 million.

-Emotions — if they’re channeled in the right ways — can heighten our ability to reason well.
+Emotions can heighten our ability to reason well, if we channel them in the right ways.
 Indeed, what’s often called “emotional intelligence” is a crucial and necessary component of critical thinking.

 But let’s be honest.
 We’re all guilty.
-Blame work, blame life, but it’s easy to be too emotionally clouded, and just about everyone has suffered from overly emotional reasoning at some point.
-Just ask anyone who jumps from one lane to the next during a traffic jam.
+Blame work, blame life, but it’s easy to be too emotionally clouded.
+And just about everyone has suffered from overly emotional reasoning at some point.
+Ask anyone who jumps from one lane to the next during a traffic jam.
 They don’t get to their location any faster — they’re just trying to manage their frustration by switching lanes.

-But it’s perhaps less obvious that emotions — if they’re channeled in the right ways — can also heighten our ability to reason well.
+But it’s perhaps less obvious that emotions can also heighten our ability to reason well, if we channel them in the right ways.
 Indeed, what’s often called “emotional intelligence” is a crucial and necessary component of critical thinking.